niklasnorin/red-thesis/source/17-method-implementation.md

 #### Bind Mount Propagation
 When using Quarterdock in Docker, we are using mounts within mounts.
 First, a folder from the Host OS is bind mounted into the Docker container.
 Inside this folder is the FUSE mount that is created by Quarterdock.

-By default new mounts within the bind mounted volume are not propagated to the target folder inside the Docker container [[#Docker Bind Mounts, Docker](https://docs.docker.com/storage/bind-mounts/#configure-bind-propagation)].
+By default new mounts within the bind mounted volume are not propagated to the target folder inside the Docker container [@docker-bind-mount-propagation].
 For Quarterdock, by default, this would mean that while the folder containing the quarterdock mount is available to the container, the mount itself is not.

 To solve this the Quarterdock folders needs to be mounted with `rshared`.
 This means that any mount already mounted, or that gets mounted in the future, in the bind mounted folder, is propagated to the container.